-- The contract manufacturer Fujifilm Diosynth Biotechnologies is waiting for a new local plan in June 2022 that may permit a new expansion of the Hillerød plant by up to around 73 000m2.
-The company is already investing DKK 6bn until 2023 in building out its medicine plant by 19 400m2, which will lead to the creation of 300 new jobs locally, and new recruitments are being made for production. - The pharma company Novo Nordisk is investing DKK 500m in new expansions of its warehouse-, office- and production space in Hillerød, with expected completion in 2022. - The medtech manufacturer Ellab is expanding its headquarters in the industrial zone Trollesminde in Hillerød from 1 000 to 1 500m2. - The new district Favrholm, south of Hillerød, will accommodate 7-8000 new citizens - and potentially just as many jobs, as well as a new hospital with expected inauguration in 2025.
+- In June 2022, a new local plan granted the contract manufacturer Fujifilm Diosynth Biotechnologies permission for a new expansion of the Hillerød plant by up to around 73 000m2.
+The company is already investing DKK 6bn until 2023 in building out its medicine plant by 19 400m2, which will lead to the creation of 300 new jobs locally, and new recruitments are being made for production.
+In June of 2022, the company decided to invest a further DKK 11bn in the facility. - The pharma company Novo Nordisk is investing DKK 500m in new expansions of its warehouse-, office- and production space in Hillerød, with expected completion in 2022. - The medtech manufacturer Ellab is expanding its headquarters in the industrial zone Trollesminde in Hillerød from 1 000 to 1 500m2.

+The new district Favrholm, south of Hillerød, will accommodate 7-8000 new citizens - and potentially just as many jobs, as well as a new hospital with expected inauguration in 2025.
 The district is being developed by Hillerød Municipality and the real estate companies Stendals Group, NREP, REKA Group and Propreco.
 A new suburban train station will open in late 2023 and link the district to the suburban train network and the motorway.
 Construction of the district is underway.